CoverProof

 Week 2: Send declarations

-Ship the declarations.
-For edge cases, send the declaration anyway and note the ambiguity in your analysis documentation.
-A declaration sent to someone who turns out not to need it is harmless.
-A declaration not sent to someone who does need it is not.
+Send them.
+For the edge cases, send the declaration anyway and record the ambiguity in your analysis notes.
+A declaration that goes to someone who turns out not to need it costs nothing.
+A declaration that never reaches someone who did need it is the gap you were trying to close.

 Week 3: Chase non-respondents

-If a senior individual actively refuses to provide a declaration, escalate to the board immediately and seek legal advice.
+If a senior individual flatly refuses to declare, take it to the board straight away and get legal advice.

 Week 4: Counterparty requests and board pack

-While declarations are arriving, send counterparty compliance requests to your significant external partners — sub-advisers, outsource providers, key introducers.
-These may take time to respond, so parallel-track them with your internal declaration cycle.
+While the internal declarations are landing, send compliance requests to your significant external partners, sub-advisers, outsourced providers, key introducers.
+They can be slow to reply, so run them in parallel rather than after your internal cycle.

 Week 5 (June 16–29): Board sign-off and final sweep

-The final two weeks before June 29 should be reserved for board presentation and final outstanding declarations.
-Do not leave board sign-off to the last day — if your board meeting is weekly, you may only get one shot at a June meeting before the deadline.
+Reserve the last two weeks for the board presentation and any stragglers.
+Do not push board sign-off to the final day.
+If your board meets weekly, you may get only one June meeting before the date, and a missed slot leaves no margin.

 june 29 2026deadlinesection 250action planFCA firms